joejag/techblog/_posts/2017-03-18-revealing-design.md

 You've probably kicked me out of the interview by now.
 But I'd argue this solution better represents FizzBuzz and extra rules that follow it's inherent design.

-This may seem minor here, but it real world code this same pattern of behaviour often forces code to start mirroring real life design.
+This may seem minor here, but it real-world code this same pattern of behaviour often forces code to start mirroring real life design.

 I've argued the case for [no ifs]({% post_url 2016-06-09-anti-if-the-missing-patterns %}) before.
-So I won't reiterate them again here.
+So I won't reiterate them here.

-Hopefully this post has encouraged you to try removing some conditionals from your own code.
+Hopefully, this post has encouraged you to try removing some conditionals from your code.
 If not then enjoy this [CSS solution](https://codepen.io/SachaG/pen/jCpba) instead.